Music

 Hans Christian Anderson

-Following the Church of England's Vision for Education 'Life in all its fullness' John 10:10, we provide a high-quality education within a creative, stimulating, encouraging and mutually supportive environment where children are enabled to develop the skills they require to become successful in music.
+In our music curriculum, we ensure that children value and respect the subject and its impact on their wellbeing through an appreciation of key artists, composers and by seizing the opportunity in their young lives to develop a love of music.
+We provide a high-quality education within a creative, stimulating, encouraging and mutually supportive environment where children are enabled to develop the skills they require to become successful in music.

 Our 5 Crown Principles drive our Music Curriculum